PRHC Foundation donors have funded millions of dollars in equipment and technology across the wide spectrum of cancer care at...Read More

 Ushering in the future of healthcare with “the best kept secret in medicine”

-Interventional radiology is a subspecialty of radiology, which uses a type of real-time X-ray called fluoroscopy, CT scans or ultrasound guidance to steer needles, guidewires and small catheters into tiny incisions in the skin, and sometimes through blood vessels in order to locate and correct problems without the need for conventional surgery.
+Interventional radiology is one of medicine’s most exciting and innovative specialties.
+It uses imaging technology like a type of real-time X-Ray called fluoroscopy, CT scans or ultrasound guidance to steer needles, guidewires and small catheters into tiny incisions in the skin, and sometimes through blood vessels in order to locate and correct problems without the need for conventional surgery.

-Experts often call interventional radiology “the best kept secret in medicine.”
-It enables surgery to be minimally invasive, meaning less pain, shorter hospital stays and rapid diagnosis and treatment for almost 6,000 patients at PRHC every year.
+Because it can be used to find and treat problems just about anywhere in the body, all through a tiny opening, interventional radiology has quickly become a cornerstone of patient care at PRHC.
+Experts often call it “the best kept secret in medicine.”
+It enables surgery to be minimally invasive, meaning less pain, shorter hospital stays and rapid diagnosis and treatment for patients.

 As a Regional Referral Program for interventional radiology, PRHC is the hub of care for a catchment area of 300,000 people.
 PRHC is currently a District Stroke Centre, serving Haliburton, the City of Kawartha Lakes, Northumberland, Peterborough, and North Hastings County.

-The following are only some of the procedures that PRHC’s five interventional radiologists perform:
+The following are only some of the procedures that PRHC’s four interventional radiologists perform:

 - Procedures to drain infections